-Recently Adopted Accounting Pronouncements
+Recently Adopted Recent Accounting Pronouncements Not Yet Adopted

-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses.
-This guidance requires financial instruments measured at amortized cost, and trade accounts receivable to be presented at the net amount expected to be collected.
+In June 2016, November 2023, the FASB issued ASU 2016-13, 2023-07, Financial Instruments - Credit Losses Segment Reporting (Topic 280) ("ASC 280").
+The update requires all public business entities to identify their reportable segments, including the basis of organization, types of products and services from which each reportable segment derives its revenues, and the title and position of the individual or the name of the group or committee identified as the chief operating decision maker ("CODM") and an explanation of how the CODM uses the reported measure(s) of segment profit or loss in assessing segment performance and deciding how to allocate resources.
+Public entities shall disclose on an annual and interim basis for each reportable segment including entities that only have one reportable segment, certain significant expense categories and amounts that are regularly provided to the CODM and included in reported segment profit or loss.
+ASC 280 is applied retrospectively to all prior periods presented in the financial statements.
+This new guidance requires financial instruments measured at amortized cost, and trade accounts receivable to be presented at the net amount expected to be collected.
 The model requires an entity to estimate credit losses based on historical information, current conditions and reasonable and supportable forecasts of future economic conditions.
-In November 2019, the FASB issued ASU 2019-10, which provides that this standard is effective for the Company for fiscal years beginning after December 15, 2022, and interim periods within that fiscal year.
-The Company adopted the new standard as of January 1, 2023.
-Adoption of the standard did not have a material impact on the Company's financial position, results of operations, or its disclosures.
+In November 2019, the FASB issued ASU 2019-10, which provides that this standard is effective for the Company for fiscal years beginning after December 15, 2022 December 15, 2023, and interim periods within that fiscal year. years beginning after December 15, 2024.
+Early adoption is permitted.
+The Company adopted is currently evaluating the impact of the new standard as of January 1, 2023 on its financial statements and related disclosures.